BroxtonButler/CS-4600-Project/SETUP.md

 - Support for both brace-based and indentation-based blocks
 - Comprehensive error reporting with token context

-## Bare Minimum Files to Push

-To run and test the lexer and parser, you need these files:

 ### Core Source Files
 ```
 src/